 - Eat well, stay hydrated, and get a good night’s sleep (6-8 hours).
 Malnutrition and anemia can negatively affect your sperm count per milliliter of sperm.

 Following these good practices and behaviors can improve a man’s fertility and should be considered a lot when a couple is trying to conceive a child.

-One option is to withdraw the sperm prior to ejaculation, collect and store your semen, then deliver it to a laboratory for the artificial insemination procedure.
-As long as this last procedure is recommended by a reproductive health specialist .
+One option is to withdraw the sperm before ejaculation, collect and store your semen, then deliver it to a laboratory for the artificial insemination procedure as long as a reproductive health specialist recommends this last procedure.